-- GERO 604 Public Policy and Older Adults 3 hours.
+GERO 604 - Public Policy and Older Adults 3 hours.
 This course focuses on federal and state legislation, policies and regulations related to services for aging adults.
-Programs and services that have grown out of legislation, and the regulations that govern them, is a particular area of emphasis. - GERO 606 Health Care Delivery Systems for Older Adults 3 hours.
+Programs and services that have grown out of legislation, and the regulations that govern them, is an area of emphasis.

+GERO 606 - Health Care Delivery Systems for Older Adults 3 hours.
 This course examines various approaches of care for older adults.
 Topics include assisted living, skilled care, and home-based services.
-Particular emphasis is placed on the impact of managed care and the Affordable Care Act on senior care. - GERO 608 Marketing Healthcare 3 hours.
-The ?four P?s? of marketing?product, price, placement and promotion?do not necessarily translate to the world of healthcare, particularly in the current changing environment.
-This course examines healthcare marketing in the context of a different set of ?P?s?: physicians, patients, payers, public, and politics.
-Marketing strategies specific to facilities and services for older adults are emphasized. - GERO 609 Cognition and Aging 3 hours.
+Particular emphasis is placed on the impact of managed care and the Affordable Care Act on senior care.

+GERO 608 - Marketing Healthcare 3 hours The "four P's" of marketing-product, price, placement and promotion-do not necessarily translate to the world of healthcare, particularly in the current changing environment.
+This course examines healthcare marketing in the context of a different set of "P's": physicians, patients, payers, public, and politics.
+Marketing strategies specific to facilities and services for older adults are emphasized.

+GERO 609 - Cognition and Aging 3 hours.
 Is my memory doomed to get worse as I get older?
-If I lose my keys, is it a sign that I?m getting Alzheimer?s disease?
+If I lose my keys, is it a sign that I'm getting Alzheimer's disease?
 Broadly, this course attempts to answer these questions, as well as those related to normal cognitive changes that our growing senior population faces.
-Topics include the types of cognitive abilities that tend to decline with age as well as those that remain stable, and current research and theories related to age differences in memory, verbal processes, motor performance, perception, problem solving, language processing, wisdom, creativity, and intelligence. - GERO 611 Counseling Approaches with Older Adults 3 hours.
+Topics include the types of cognitive abilities that tend to decline with age as well as those that remain stable, and current research and theories related to age differences in memory, verbal processes, motor performance, perception, problem solving, language processing, wisdom, creativity, and intelligence.

+GERO 611 - Counseling Approaches with Older Adults 3 hours.
 This course examines counseling and psychotherapy approaches used with aging adults.
-Particular emphasis is placed on the importance of the therapeutic relationship and understanding of developmental issues of aging adults.
-Students also examine the latest research on evidence-based approaches that are in current use. - GERO 613 Death and Dying 3 hours.
+Particular emphasis is placed on the importance of the therapeutic emphasis is placed on the importance of the therapeutic relationship and understanding of developmental issues of aging adults.
+Students also examine the latest research on evidence-based approaches that are in current use.

+GERO 613 - Death and Dying 3 hours.
 The class begins with a discussion aimed at defining both death and dying.
 The perceptions of several cultures are examined.
 Is it possible for death and dying to become less frightening experiences?
-Topics explored include the role of grief in society, how different cultures deal with that process among the living, cultural and social expectations related to death and bereavement, and conceptions of the afterlife. - GERO 617 Mental Health and Wellness with Older Adults 3 hours.
+Topics explored include the role of grief in society, how different cultures deal with that process among the living, cultural and social expectations related to death and bereavement, and conceptions of the afterlife.

+GERO 617 - Mental Health and Wellness with Older

+Adults 3 hours.
 This course focuses on specific mental health intervention and prevention services for aging adults.
 As such, it incorporates a required field experience in a setting that provides services for seniors.
 This may include retirement, assisted living, and skilled care facilities, and home-based service programs.
-Particular activities depend on the scope of practice in students? professional fields.
-All students are involved in diagnosis and treatment of age-related disorders, intervention, and prevention activities
+Particular activities depend on the scope of practice in students' professional fields.
+All students are involved in diagnosis and treatment of age-related disorders, intervention, and prevention activities.